-Paul priorities organisation: “Be organised and have your training content ready so you can cover exactly what you set out to achieve in the session.”
+Paul prioritises organisation: “be organised and have your training content ready so you can cover exactly what you set out to achieve in the session.”

-“With remote sessions, it’s very easy to lose your audience and to go off on tangents.”
+“With remote sessions, it’s easy to lose your audience and to go off on tangents.”

 Straight To The Point

-Ok, so you’ve sent the appropriate joining information, you’ve prepared for your session – What’s next?
+Ok so you’ve sent the appropriate joining information and you have prepared for your session – What’s next?

 According to Paul, delivery is just as important: “Make explanations short and snappy and go bite-size with information for the trainees.”